Skip to content

 The best alternatives for self-hosted GitHub Actions runners will heavily depend on your primary requirement:

-• Fastest machines: Buildjet, Namespace, Cirrus (x64, arm64, macOS), and Blacksmith are good choices.
+• Fastest machines: Buildjet, Namespace, Cirrus have the fastest CPUs for x64 jobs.
 Be aware that they are hosted at Hetzner, with variable performance for the network speeds.
-Buildjet also doesn’t guarantee you to end up on one of their fastest runners.
+RunsOn has the fastest performance for arm64, and good performance for x64.

-• Low queue times: GitHub has the best queue time for standard runners, and all third-parties are ~ok on that front.
+• Low queue times: GitHub has the best queue time for standard runners, and all alternatives are ~ok on that front.

-• Self-hosted deployment: RunsOn is the only solution that is entirely hosted in your AWS infrastructure, with no third-party centralized service.
-Warpbuild has an option to spawn runners from your AWS account, but you are still reliant on their managed service to orchestrate and register runners (queue times are also higher when using that option).
-You can also use the action-runner-controller (ARC) project to self-host in Kubernetes, although it is more complex to setup, maintain, and operate.
+• Self-hosted deployment: RunsOn is the only solution that is entirely hosted in your AWS infrastructure, with no third-party or centralized service.
+You can also choose the actions-runner-controller ↗ (ARC) project to self-host in Kubernetes, although it is more complex and expensive to setup, maintain, and operate.